Alexandra Dulgheru: 2011: High ranked 26th

-At the US Open, Dulgheru upset recent Wimbledon champion and fifth seed Petra Kvitová, 7–6, 6–3 in the first round before losing in the second round to compatriot Monica Niculescu, 3–6, 0–6.
+At the US Open, Dulgheru upset recent Wimbledon champion and fifth seed Petra Kvitová in the first round before losing in the second round to compatriot Monica Niculescu, in straight sets.

 2012: Injury and fall out of top 200

 Ranked No. 65 at the beginning of the year, Dulgheru won her only (ITF) title of the year in Cali, defending Mandy Minella in three sets.

-After consecutively losing openers in Bogotá, in Monterrey and in Acapulco, she played in the first round at Indian Wells with Irina Falconi, but after winning the first set 6–4, she retired in the second set (at 2–5) with a knee injury.
+After consecutively losing openers in Bogotá, in Monterrey and in Acapulco, she played in the first round at Indian Wells with Irina Falconi, but after winning the first set, she retired in the second set with a knee injury.

 She came back on courts after eight months in November in a couple of ITF tournaments, yet with poor results.
 By the end of the year she was ranked No. 233.

 2013: Slowly climbing back

-After making semifinals and then becoming winner in two ITF tournaments in Antalya, Alexandra returned to the WTA Tour with a protected ranking in Indian Wells, and defeated 6–4, 6–4 qualifier Michelle Larcher de Brito, before losing in the second round, 0–6, 6–4, 3–6 to 32nd seeded Peng Shuai.
+After making semifinals and then becoming winner in two ITF Circuit events in Antalya, Alexandra returned to the WTA Tour with a protected ranking in Indian Wells and defeated qualifier Michelle Larcher de Brito, before losing in the second round to 32nd seeded Peng Shuai.
 Next week, in Miami, she lost her opener to Anabel Medina Garrigues.

-She received a wildcard for the qualifying tournament in Madrid, and she did qualify, but lost 5–7, 2–6 to eventual finalist Maria Sharapova in the first round.
-Still as a qualifier at the Palermo Ladies Open, she had to retire in the first round at 1–5 in the first set with Lourdes Domínguez Lino due to right toe injury.
+She received a wildcard for the qualifying tournament in Madrid, and she did qualify, but lost to eventual finalist Maria Sharapova in the first round.
+Still as a qualifier at the Palermo Ladies Open, she had to retire in the first round with Lourdes Domínguez Lino due to right toe injury.

-In Båstad, she started better, defeating Caroline Garcia in two sets, but she then lost to Virginie Razzano 6–3, 0–6, 4–6 in the second round.
+In Båstad, she started better, defeating Caroline Garcia in two sets, but she then lost to Virginie Razzano in the second round.
 In Toronto, she had to play the qualifying matches again, and she qualified for the first round, where she lost to Magdaléna Rybáriková in straight sets.
 In Cincinnati, she did not manage to qualify for the main draw, losing again to Sofia Arvidsson in the second qualifying round.

-With a protected ranking she received an entrance directly in the first round at the US Open, and first she defeated Varvara Lepchenko in a tough three-setter, before losing 2–6, 1–6 to 13th seeded Ana Ivanovic.
+With a protected ranking she received an entrance directly in the first round at the US Open, and first she defeated Varvara Lepchenko in a tough three-setter, before losing to 13th seeded Ana Ivanovic.

 Before playing some smaller ITF tournaments, she ended her WTA Tour in Seoul, where she won in straight sets against wildcard Han Sung-hee, before losing in the second round to Lara Arruabarrena in three sets.

 At the end of the year, Alexandra was ranked 164th in the WTA rankings.